Gemstone Beads: A Popular Pick with an Ancient Past

 Bead-Making Techniques Evolve

 Faience opened new directions for artistic creativity, but bead-makers also continued working with natural materials.
-By 2500 BCE, Mesopotamia’s bead-makers were artistically “etching” carnelian beads by painting them with a dot, circle, and zig-zag patterns with a powdered-natron paste.
+By 2500 B.C., Mesopotamia’s bead-makers were artistically “etching” carnelian beads by painting them with dot, circle, and zig-zag patterns with a powdered natron paste.
 When fired, the natron and silica reacted to form a lustrous, snow-white sodium-silicate glass that was permanently bonded to the carnelian surface.
 Agate, jasper, and other quartz gemstones could also be chemically etched.

-These Phoenician eye beads, made of glass, date to about 1000 BCE; eye beads were a popular style for beads in many cultures.
+These Phoenician eye beads, made of glass, date to about 1000 B.C.; eye beads were a popular style for beads in many cultures.
 (Wikimedia Commons)

-interweaving strands of differently colored beads into complex patterns to decorate tapestries and garments.
+At about the same time, Egyptian bead-makers originated the art of beadworking-interweaving strands of differently colored beads into complex patterns to decorate tapestries and garments.
 In Egyptian beadwork, tiny, drably colored, inexpensive “spacer” beads fixed the artistic arrangements of larger, more valuable decorative beads.
-Since spacer beads were far too small to drill, bead-makers first drilled oversized beads, then ground them down to smaller “spacer” sizes.
+Since spacer beads were far too small to drill, bead-makers first drilled oversized beads and then ground them down to smaller “spacer” sizes.

 Egyptian bead-makers also began cutting agate, onyx, and other patterned stones to display their natural banding.
 Cutting, an adaptation of the abrasive drilling process, was performed with tough horsehair cords impregnated with powdered garnet.

-Although the first glass was opaque with drab, gray-green colors, Egyptian glassmakers learned to add chromophores of powdered cobalt and copper minerals to create opaque glass with saturated blue and blue-green colors that closely imitated such costly gemstones as lapis lazuli and turquoise.
+Although the first glass was opaque with drab, gray-green colors, Egyptian glassmakers learned to add chromophores of powdered cobalt and copper minerals to create opaque glass with saturated blue and blue-green colors that closely imitated such costly gemstone beads of lapis lazuli and turquoise.

 Cultures Share Techniques

-This Viking necklace from 1000 CE consists of beads of monocolored and multicolored glass, seashells, and gold (second strand)
+This Viking necklace from 1000 C.E. consists of beads of monocolored and multicolored glass, seashells, and a second strand of gold.
+(Steve Voynick)

 The second great ancient bead-making period flourished in Rome, where glassmakers produced the first colorless, transparent glass that was easily colored with chromophores: iron oxides for black, brown, and green; copper oxides for green, blue, and ruby-red; antimony oxide for yellow; and manganese dioxide for a purple glass that imitated natural amethyst.